Google’s AI Overviews Aren’t Protected Speech: A German Court Ruling That Could Reshape AI Search

 Why It Matters

-For small and midsize businesses, the stakes are enormous.
-A hallucinated claim that a business is “known for dubious practices” or has “scam-related complaints” can crater leads overnight.
+For small and midsize businesses, the stakes are high.
+A hallucinated claim that a business is "known for dubious practices" or has "scam-related complaints" can crater leads overnight.
 Until now, platforms argued that AI outputs were pure speech or disclaimed by accuracy caveats.
 This ruling flips the script: the AI can be treated as the speaker, and the platform can be forced to correct it.

 What’s New / How It Works